Rediscovering Deep Neural Networks Through Finite-State Distributions: Proposed Framework

-where $F^{1:V}$ represents the set of filters in the layer (each filter representing a distribution), $H(F)$ is the vector of distribution entropies, $\circledast$ is the convolution operator used in conventional CNNs and $\alpha \in \mathbb{R}^+$ is the concentration parameter.
+where $x_\ell\in \Delta_\ell$, $x\in \Delta$ and $F$ represents the set of filters in the layer (each filter is normalized and in the logarithm domain), $\mathcal{H}(F)$ is the vector of filter entropies, $\circledast$ is the convolution operator used in conventional CNNs and $\alpha \in \mathbb{R}^+$ is the concentration parameter. $\mathcal{H}^*(x)$ is the tensor corresponding to the entropy of each neighborhood of input and can be calculated in the following manner